eangius/scikit-lab/README.md

 ### Development
-Most local development operations within this project are simplified by the `./run` helper script.
+Look at the `./run` helper script to help simplify most local development tasks.